COVID-19 Data Dashboards

 Welcome to Pitkin County’s COVID-19 data dashboard, the central location for tracking the key local indicators used in our COVID-19 response.
 The purpose of this website is to provide all residents and visitors with equitable access to data used to monitor and inform decisions in our response to the COVID-19 pandemic.
 All data on this page are updated every day at about 6 PM and are subject to updates as we receive new information.

-All COVID-19 data contained in this webpage were collected by Pitkin County Public Health and may not reflect data reported by the Colorado Department Public Health and Environment (CDPHE) Pitkin COVID Dial.
+All COVID-19 data contained in this webpage were collected by Pitkin County Public Health and may not reflect data reported by the Colorado Department Public Health and Environment (CDPHE) COVID-19 Dial for Pitkin County.
 Pitkin County Public Health often has access to data several days before CDPHE and thus the Dial’s data may lag Pitkin County data by several days.

 Looking for a quick summary?
 The top row of the Case Data dashboard below contains a quick summary of the most relevant indicators.